Helena2007/Point_Transformer_v3/README.md

 - *Feb 28, 2024*: PTv3 is accepted by CVPR'24 🎉🎉🎉.

 ## Citation
-If you find _PTv3_ useful to your research, please cite our work as an acknowledgment. (੭ˊ꒳​ˋ)੭✧
+If you find _PTv3_ useful to your research, please cite the work as an acknowledgment.
 ```bib
 @inproceedings{wu2024ptv3,
     title={Point Transformer V3: Simpler, Faster, Stronger},